-Students who wish to enroll in Calculus III must meet one of the following prerequisites:
+Students who wish to enroll in Calculus II must meet one of the following prerequisites:

-- Calculus II (V63.0122) with a C or higher. - Our department's Calculus III placement test.
+- Calculus I (V63.0121) with a C or higher. - A score of 4 or higher on the Advanced Placement (AP) Calculus AB test - A score of 4 or higher on the Advanced Placement (AP) Calculus BC test - Our department's Calculus II placement test.

-A score of 5 on the Advanced Placement Calculus BC test does not per se qualify for enrollment in Calculus III.
 See the math department's placement web page for more information.